-Pass your Practical Driving Test first time with ELITE Driving School!
+Pass your Practical Driving Test with ELITE Driving School!

-The Practical Driving Test involves you driving for around 40 minutes on various road types and conditions.
-The new test is the same length of time as tests pre 4th December 2017.
+The Practical Driving Test was updated in December 2017.
+The new test is the same length of time as tests pre 4th December 2017, and still involves you driving for around 40 minutes on various road types and conditions.

 Show Me / Tell Me Questions

 Instead of being asked two safety questions at the start of the test, you will now be asked one simple 'tell me' vehicle safety question at the start of the test.
 These include how to check that the vehicle lights are working and how they are operated, how to open the bonnet and check the engine fluid levels, and how to operate and check various other items and controls on the vehicle.
 You will be asked another 'show me' question during some point of the drive, such as 'when safe to do so, show me how you clean your front windscreen using your screen washer'.
 This can happen at any point during the test.